 “Fast-moving plot and skillful characterization.”
 “This book unifies within it the principles of major Science-Fiction literature.”
-See the BOOKS page above for details.
+See the BOOKS page for details.

 In the shadow of foreign groves, his body was chopped;